First time Customers!

-This an in ground 8’ high set with four Residential Swing Seats.
+This frame is for an in ground 8’ high set with four Residential Swing Seats.
 You will need to specify colors for the End Frame Fittings, Chains, and Swing Seats.
 This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
 Some conditions may require replacement sooner.

 TOOLS AND PARTS NEEDED: